-Significant IX.
-HAZARDS AND HAZARDOUS Potentially With Less than MATERIALS Significant Significant Mitigation No Would the project: Impact Incorporation Impact Impact Create a significant hazard to the public or the environment through the routine M transport, use, or disposal of hazardous materials?
-Create a significant hazard to the public or b. the environment through reasonably \boxtimes foreseeable upset and accident conditions the release of hazardous materials into the environment?
-Emit hazardous emissions or handle hazardous or acutely hazardous materials, M substances, or waste within one-quarter mile of an existing or proposed school? d.
-Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
-For a project located within an airport e. land use plan or, where such a plan has not been adopted, within two miles of a \boxtimes public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? f.
-Impair implementation of or physically interfere with an adopted emergency
+IX.
+HAZARDS AND HAZARDOUS MATERIALS

+- a.
+Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? - b.
+Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? - c.
+Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? - d.
+Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? - e.
+For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? - f.
+Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?